-- There were an estimated 810,000 persons, aged 16 64, in employment in NI in Q1 2016, the highest number since the series began. - The number of those in employment increased by approximately 32,000 in the last five years. - Fewer females than males work beyond the age of 60. - A higher proportion of females (40%) worked part time than males (10%). - The main reasons cited by female employees for working part-time were that they did not want a full-time job (73%) or could not find a full-time job (17%). - The major industries in terms of employment were public administration, education and health (31%) and distribution, hotels and restaurants (20%). - Professional occupations accounted for the largest proportion of persons in employment (17%).
+- January March 2017 saw the largest quarterly decrease in the proportion of people aged 16-64 years in work (the employment rate) since January - March 2009.
+The decrease over the quarter was statistically significant and is likely to reflect a real change albeit from a relatively high rate in the previous quarter - While the number of full-time and part time decreased over the quarter, the number of selfemployed increased.
+None of these changes were statistically significant. - There were an estimated 802,000 persons, aged 16-64, in employment in NI in January March 2017. - The number of those in employment increased by approximately 18,000 in the last five years. - Fewer females than males work beyond the age of 60. - A higher proportion of females (39%) worked part time than males (10%). - The main reasons cited by female employees for working part-time were that they did not want a full-time job (74%) or could not find a full-time job (12%).

-• In January - March 2016, the working age employment rate was highest in Lisburn and Castlereagh and Mid and East Antrim (78%) and lowest in Causeway Coast and Glens (52%).
+- The major industries of all those in employment were public administration, education and health (31%) and distribution, hotels and restaurants (20%). - Professional occupations accounted for the largest proportion of persons in employment (20%). - In January March 2017, the working age employment rate by Local Government District was highest in Lisburn and Castlereagh (80%) and lowest in Derry City and Strabane (48%).